Frederick Douglass Center

 The Frederick Douglass Center provides essential services to children and families on Manhattan's Upper West Side.
 There's a little something here for everyone, from our Head Start program for 3-5 year olds to English-language training for adults.

 The center was founded in 1958 by The Children's Aid Society.
 Today, more than 600 children and their families use the center each day.
-The facilities include a full-service library, gymnasium, outdoor playground facilities, an Intel Computer Clubhouse and after-school and nursery classrooms.
+The facilities include a full-service library, gymnasium, outdoor playground facilities, and after-school and nursery classrooms.